WillGriff John: Club career

-Born in Plymouth and raised in the South Wales Valleys, John began his playing career at Pontypridd as well as representing Wales at all Junior Levels.
+Born in Plymouth, England, and raised in the Rhondda in Wales, John began his playing career at Pontypridd and represented Wales at youth levels.
 He also played for Cardiff Blues and was part of the squad that won the European Challenge Cup in 2010.
 In 2013 he moved to New Zealand and played for two seasons in the ITM Cup with the province of Northland.

 John then returned to the UK and joined Doncaster in the Championship in 2014.
-On 3 May 2017 John was signed by Sale Sharks.
-Becoming a first-team regular for Sale, in the English Premiership.
-His naturally strong build makes him ideal for Prop duties, such as clearing out, or rolling forward scrums and mauls.
+On 3 May 2017 John was signed by Sale Sharks in the English Premiership.

-John will leave Sale to join Scarlets for the 2021–22 season.
+John departed Sale to join Scarlets for the 2021–22 season.

+At the end of the 2022–23 season, John was released by the Scarlets, and subsequently joined Racing 92 on a short-term contract.
+Following his departure from Racing John joined Pro D2 club US Montauban as a medical joker in November 2023.
+He rejoined his former club Sale Sharks on a short-term contract as injury cover for Nick Schonert in April 2024 and remained at the club for the 2024–2025 season.

 International career

 On 15 January 2020, John was named in the Wales squad for the 2020 Six Nations Championship.
 He was named in the starting side against Scotland, but the match was cancelled prior to kickoff due to COVID-19.

 On 6 November 2021, John made his Wales debut coming off the bench against South Africa.
 John made his first start against Fiji later in the month.

+On 13 January 2025 John was named in the Wales squad for the 2025 Six Nations Championship.